 Create a Virtual Machine Snapshot

-Background: This article will outline the process of creating a snapshot on a virtual machine in your vCloud Director enviornment.
+Background: This article will outline the process of creating a snapshot on a virtual machine in your vCloud Director environment.
 Once this process is complete, be sure to follow the next steps of (falling back to the snapshot), and/or (removing the snapshot).
 It is critically important that the snapshot be removed, as leaving a lingering snapshot WILL cause performance issues.

 Log in to your vCloud Director instance and select the Virtual Datacenter that contains the virtual machine you'd like to create a snapshot on.